 “The Nonlinear Effects of Polycentric Coordination on Drinking Water Quality“

-“Information Provision and Preferences for Flood Risk Management Policies: Evidence from a Discrete Choice Experiment” (with Francesca Vantaggiato)
+“Information Provision and Preferences for Flood Risk Management Policies: Evidence from a Discrete Choice Experiment” (with Francesca Vantaggiato and James Porter)

 “When AI Talks Politics: Does ChatGPT Influence Voters’ Pro-climate Preferences?” (with Lina Kramer and Laura Montecchio)